 Outsiders have expressed concern but the situation in Costa Rica is very different from the de facto civil war going on in neighboring Nicaragua and extremely unlikely to develop in that direction.

-On the other hand while the protest are shrinking it still only takes a half dozen guys standing in the middle of a highway bridge to shut down a large segment of the country.
+The protest have shrunken to nearly nothing but keep in mind it only takes a half dozen guys standing in the middle of a highway bridge to shut down a large segment of the country.

 The tax reform bill that is opposed by the unions is under consideration in the constitutional assembly and continues towards implementation.